-- A non-anonymised dataset being published on the school website which shows the exam results of pupils eligible for the pupil premium - Safeguarding information being made available to an unauthorised person - The theft of a school laptop containing non-encrypted personal data about pupils
+- A non-anonymised dataset being published on the school website which shows the exam results of students eligible for the Pupil Premium - Safeguarding information being made available to an unauthorised person - The theft of a school laptop containing non-encrypted personal data about students

-18. Training
+19. Training

-All staff and directors are provided with data protection training as part of their induction process.
+All staff and governors are provided with data protection training as part of their induction process.
 Data protection will also form part of continuing professional development, where changes to legislation, guidance or the school's processes make it necessary.

-19. Monitoring arrangements
+20. Monitoring arrangements

-The DPO is responsible for monitoring and reviewing this policy.
+The DPO and data controller are responsible for monitoring and reviewing this policy.
+This policy will be reviewed annually and approved by the full governing board.